-HMO plans require you to choose a primary care physician.
+One of the main characteristics of an HMO insurance plan is that it requires you to choose a primary care provider.
 Sometimes referred to as a PCP, family physician, or general practitioner, this is a doctor who is your first point of contact for health issues.
-Your insurance will only cover your visit to a specialist physician if you get a referral from your primary care doctor.
+Your insurance will only cover your visit to a specialist physician, like a dermatologist or, if you get a referral from your primary care doctor.

-Like most types of health insurance coverage an HMO is a type of managed care.
-Under this system of health coverage, your health insurance plan comes with a network of providers — doctors, hospitals, and others that offer health care.
-If you visit someone that is within the network, your insurance company will cover some of the costs.
-You will have to pay for some of the services yourself, such as through copays, but once you spend a certain amount — your deductible — your insurer will kick in to start covering your costs.
+An HMO plan is a type of managed care health insurance plan that comes with lower costs if you use health care providers within your plan’s network of providers — doctors, hospitals, and others that offer health care.
+An HMO’s network may be restricted to local providers in some cases.
+You will have to pay for some of the costs yourself, such as through copays, but once you spend a certain amount — your deductible — your insurer will kick in to start paying some of your costs.

-While HMOs can restrict your health care options, the providers in your network have contracts with your insurance company that often allow the insurer to offer you a lower health insurance premium — the amount you pay each month in order to receive health coverage.
-Other health care plans, like a preferred provider organization (PPO), allow you to see doctors outside of your network, but you will have to pay more to do so, like through higher premiums.
+While HMOs can restrict your health care options, the providers in your plan's network have contracts with your insurance company that often allow the insurer to offer you a lower health insurance premium — the amount you pay each month in order to receive health coverage.
+Other health care plans, like a PPO (discussed more later), allow you to see doctors outside of your network, but you will likely have to pay higher premiums.

 There are several options if you need health insurance.
 Weigh the costs versus benefits and decide which one is right for you.

 The most common alternative to an HMO health plan is a preferred provider organization (PPO).
 A PPO also offers you health care services from a network of preferred providers, but PPOs don't limit you from getting care outside of your network.
 You will pay more for out-of-network care, but this could offer some flexibility if you travel a lot.
 PPOs also allow you to see a specialist without a referral, which is good for someone who needs to see a specialist regularly.